 Source: Statistics Canada.

-When population is taken into account, the latest (Q1 2024) number of 230 businesses with employees per 10,000 of population is below the level registered before the pandemic of 240.
-In fact, the trend of businesses with employees per 10,000 of population has been on a downwards slope in the past 10 years.
-After the abysmal level of 211 reached in 2020, the number has increased until Q2 2022 when it was back up to the pre-pandemic reading of 240.
-However, the trend has been following a gradual steeper-than-before 2019 downwards slope.
-This may be due in part to the rapid population growth since 2022 and in part to the tough economic climate which has seen less business creation.
+When population is taken into account, the latest (Q1 2025) number of 226 businesses with employees per 10,000 of population is below the level registered before the pandemic of 240.
+The number of businesses with employees per 10,000 of population has been on a downwards trend for the past 10 years.
+After the abysmal level of 211 reached in 2020, the number has increased until Q2 2022 when it was back up to the pre-pandemic level of 240.
+However, since then, it has been following a steeper-than-before-2019 downwards trend.
+This may be due, in part, to the rapid population growth since 2022 and in part to the tough economic climate which has seen less business creation.

 Businesses with employees per 10,000 people, quarterly data, Canada